Cassell (publisher)

-Cassell & Co is a British book publishing house, founded in 1848 by John Cassell (1817–1865), which became in the 1890s an international publishing group company.
+Cassell is a British book publishing house founded in 1848 by John Cassell (1817–1865), which became in the 1890s an international publishing group company.

-In 1995, Cassell & Co acquired Pinter Publishers.
-In December 1998, Cassell & Co was bought by the Orion Publishing Group.
-In January 2002, Cassell imprints, including the Cassell Reference and Cassell Military were joined with the Weidenfeld imprints to form a new division under the name of Weidenfeld & Nicolson Ltd. Cassell Illustrated survives as an imprint of the Octopus Publishing Group.
+In 1995, Cassell plc acquired Pinter Publishers.
+In December 1998, Cassell plc was bought by the Orion Publishing Group.
+In January 2002, Cassell imprints, including the Cassell Reference and Cassell Military, were joined with the Weidenfeld imprints to form a new division under the name of Weidenfeld & Nicolson Ltd. Cassell Illustrated survives as an imprint of the Octopus Publishing Group.

 History

 John Cassell (1817–1865), who was in turn a carpenter, temperance preacher, tea and coffee merchant, finally turned to publishing.
-His first publication was on 1 July 1848, a weekly newspaper called The Standard of Freedom advocating religious, political, and commercial freedom.
+His first publication was on 1 July 1848, a weekly newspaper called The Standard of Freedom, advocating religious, political, and commercial freedom.
 The Working Man's Friend became another popular publication.
 In 1849 Cassell was dividing his time between his publishing and his grocery business.
-In 1851 his expanding interests led to his renting part of La Belle Sauvage, a London inn which had been a playhouse in Elizabethan times.
+In 1851, his expanding interests led to his renting part of La Belle Sauvage, a London inn that had been a playhouse in Elizabethan times.
 The former inn was demolished in 1873 to make way for a railway viaduct, with the company building new premises behind.
-La Belle Sauvage was destroyed in 1941 by WWII bombing as well as many archives.

 Thomas Dixon Galpin who came from Dorchester in Dorset and George William Petter who was born in Barnstaple in Devon were partners in a printing firm and on John Cassell's bankruptcy in June 1855 acquired the publishing company and Cassell's debts.
 Between 1855 and 1858 the printing firm operated as Petter and Galpin and their work was published by W. Kent & Co.

 John Cassell was relegated to being a junior partner after becoming insolvent in 1858, the firm being known as Cassell, Petter & Galpin.
 With the arrival of a new partner, Robert Turner, in 1878, it became Cassell, Petter, Galpin & Company.
 Galpin was the astute business manager.
-George Lock, the founder of Ward Lock, another publishing house, was Galpin's first cousin.

-Petter retired in 1883 and the company then became Cassell and Company, Ltd. "The company expanded well until 1888 when Petter died, Galpin retired from managing directorship, and Turner became chairman."
+Petter retired in 1883 and the company then became Cassell and Company, Ltd. "The company expanded well until 1888, when Petter died, Galpin retired from managing directorship, and Turner became chairman."